badaix/snapcast/doc/player_setup.md

 pacmd update-sink-proplist Snapcast device.description=Snapcast
 ```

-It might be neccessary to set the PulseAudio latency environment variable to 60 msec: `PULSE_LATENCY_MSEC=60`
+It might be necessary to set the PulseAudio latency environment variable to 60 msec: `PULSE_LATENCY_MSEC=60`

 ### AirPlay